What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Noise-canceling headphones or earplugs.
 People can be loud and annoying when you want to sleep.
 A pair of travel headphones will get you through the chatter on board.

-Small make-up bag.
-Take off all of your jewelry and stash it here.
+Small makeup bag.
+Take off all of your jewelry and makeup, and put them here.
 That way, those cute bangles and that long necklace won’t bother you for the next 12 (sigh) hours.

 Look how cute (and cheap) this one is.